Tesla coil

-A Tesla coil is an electrical resonant transformer circuit designed by inventor Nikola Tesla in 1891.
-It is used to produce high-voltage, low-current, high-frequency alternating-current electricity.
+A Tesla coil is an electrical resonant transformer device designed by inventor Nikola Tesla in 1891.
+It is used to produce high voltage, low current, high frequency alternating current.
 Tesla experimented with a number of different configurations consisting of two, or sometimes three, coupled resonant electric circuits.

-Tesla used these circuits to conduct innovative experiments in electrical lighting, phosphorescence, X-ray generation, high-frequency alternating current phenomena, electrotherapy, and the transmission of electrical energy without wires.
-Tesla coil circuits were used commercially in spark-gap radio transmitters for wireless telegraphy until the 1920s, and in medical equipment such as electrotherapy and violet ray devices.
+Tesla used these devices to conduct innovative experiments in electrical lighting, phosphorescence, X-ray generation, high-frequency alternating current phenomena, electrotherapy, and the wireless transmission of electrical energy.
+Tesla coil circuits were used commercially in spark-gap transmitters for wireless telegraphy until the 1920s, and in medical equipment such as electrotherapy and violet ray devices.
 Today, their main usage is for entertainment and educational displays, although small coils are still used as leak detectors for high-vacuum systems.

 Originally, Tesla coils used fixed spark gaps or rotary spark gaps to provide intermittent excitation of the resonant circuit; more recently, electronic devices are used to provide the switching action required.

 Operation

-A Tesla coil is a radio frequency oscillator that drives an air-core double-tuned resonant transformer to produce high voltages at low currents.
-Tesla's original circuits as well as most modern coils use a simple spark gap to excite oscillations in the tuned transformer.
-More sophisticated designs use transistor or thyristor switches or vacuum tube electronic oscillators to drive the resonant transformer.
+A Tesla coil is a high-frequency, air-cored resonant transformer, which can be used to produce very high voltages.
+In Tesla’s early designs, a simple spark gap was used to set up the oscillations in a tuned, radio-frequency transformer.

 Tesla coils can produce output voltages from 50 kilovolts to several million volts for large coils.
 The alternating current output is in the low radio frequency range, usually between 50 kHz and 1 MHz.
-Although some oscillator-driven coils generate a continuous alternating current, most Tesla coils have a pulsed output; the high voltage consists of a rapid string of pulses of radio frequency alternating current.

-The common spark-excited Tesla coil circuit, shown below, consists of these components:
+The original, spark-excited Tesla coil circuit, shown below, consists of these components: